mxstbr/mxstbr.com/pages/thoughts/regrets-at-spectrum.md

 ### Regret 3: We Did Not Iterate (Quickly) Enough

-- Had an early MVP built with minimal technology
+- Had an early MVP built with minimal technology (Firebase)
-- Saw some tiny traction, though we needed to have proper setup to be able to do custom things
+- Saw some tiny traction, thought we needed proper setup for custom functionality
-- Should have stuck with MVP setup and iterated and experimented like mad until we felt much higher traction (you know when you have product-market fit, we did not—only concept-market fit)
+- Should have stuck with MVP setup and iterated until we felt higher traction, the custom functionality did not make the difference